natt96z/cybersac/docs/source/BeginnerEasyCybersac.rst

    :width: 50%
    :align: center

-Exploit attacks take advantage of security holes in popular applications, using the security vulnerability to take control.
+Exploit attacks take advantage of security holes in popular applications using the security vulnerability to take control.
 Even if you keep your operating system and programs patched, there's always a window when the vulnerability is known, but not yet patched.
 Malwarebytes shields several dozen popular applications against attack.
 This is a generalized protection against exploit behaviors, not protection against specific exploits.

-**Online Safety– Phishing and avoiding malware**
+**Online Safety – Phishing and avoiding malware**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. image:: https://raw.githubusercontent.com/natt96z/cybersac/main/docs/img/40.jpg